nathj07/c-pod/README.md

 Use as Webserver
 ================

+(It will shortly be possible to create this configuration using the 'repo' system itself.)

 In order to run this repo as a webserver you will need to check it out in a location accessible to the Apache user and group.

 Required Packages